CodeFirstGirls/beginners-week-five/README.md

 1. Add a new row in the page that has two columns, with a block of writing in each.
 2. Add a Carousel to the top of your page, with pictures! [instructions here](https://getbootstrap.com/docs/4.1/components/carousel/)
-3. Add a modal to your page [instructions here](https://getbootstrap.com/docs/4.1/components/modal/)
+3. Add a modal to your page [instructions here].(https://getbootstrap.com/docs/4.1/components/modal/)
 4. Write over bootstrap!
-In the 'styles.css' file, change the design of the default CSS styles (this could be colors, fonts, images - the website is your oyster)
+In the 'styles.css' file, change the design of the default CSS styles. (this could be colors, fonts, images - the website is your oyster)
-5. Add any more boostrap componenets you think look cool!
+5. Add any more boostrap components you think look cool!